patrycja-io/asteroids/README.md

 #### Game section

-Game section contain a game build in Javascript and quick explanation whats the purpose of the game.
+Game section contains a game build in Javascript and quick explanation whats the purpose of the game.
-In this section user can find a button to reset a game and go back to main page.
+In this section, the user can find a button to reset a game and go back to the main page.
+On small devices, the game is not available to play and user will find a piece of information to switch for a desktop version

 #### Footer